 For those of you in Canada, The Modern Bartender (same folks as The Shameful Tiki Room) have copies that they can probably ship to you for less:

-We ware actively looking for ways to ship internationally for less cost.
-We have sold some cases to a retailer in Europe to resell, but they sell out quickly, and we don't control when they reorder.
-We are seeking to find a retailer who can keep it in stock consistently.
-It's a challenge though, as our sales are low volume compared to their other inventory.
+We are always looking for ways to ship internationally for less cost.
+We have sold some cases to a few retailers in Europe to resell, but when they sell out quickly, they don't always reorder from us quickly.

 For shippers like DHL (rather than the USPS First Class International, currently the cheapest option), most of the expense comes from shipping costs on the first item.
 If you order two or more, the per-item rate drops a bit.